VeriLLM: A Lightweight Framework for Publicly Verifiable Decentralized Inference: Protocol Design

-Because the seed binds $(h,i,L_i)$, any attempt to manipulate node selection is detectable, and the resulting assignments are reproducible and auditable from the on-chain registry and the published VRF proofs.
+where $sk_{\mathsf{sch}}$ is the Scheduler's VRF secret key, and the corresponding verification key $vk_{\mathsf{sch}}$ is recorded on-chain.
+The Scheduler publishes $(r_i, \pi_i)$, where $\pi_i$ is the VRF proof that allows any observer to validate:

+The seed $r_i$ initializes a cryptographically secure pseudorandom number generator (CSPRNG), such as a Fisher–Yates permutation seeded with $\mathrm{HKDF}(r_i)$, producing an unbiasable permutation $\sigma_i$ over the node indices in $G_i$.
+From this permutation, the Scheduler deterministically assigns one \emph{Inferencer} and $k$ \emph{Verifiers}:

+Because each seed $r_i$ is cryptographically bound to $(h,i,L_i)$ and its proof is anchored on-chain, the resulting assignments are verifiable, reproducible, and non-manipulable.
+Any deviation by the Scheduler or a colluding node is thus immediately detectable through public audit.

-\textbf{Hidden-State Forwarding.} After node selection, the Scheduler advances pipeline execution by forwarding intermediate hidden states from one inference node to the next, thereby enabling continuous and coordinated computation along the inference pipeline.
-Concretely, at decoding step $t$: (1) the Scheduler delivers the token sequence $y_t$ (for $t=1$, this is the prompt) to Inferencer i=1; the inferencer locally tokenizes/embeds and runs its hosted layers, producing $S_2^t$, which it returns to the Scheduler; (2) the Scheduler forwards $S_2^t$ to Inferencer $i=2$ , which computes $S_3^t$ and returns it; (3) this hop-by-hop relay continues until the tail Inferencer produces the terminal state $S^t_{L+1}$ and logits and predicts the next token $y_{t+1}$ and returns to the Scheduler; (4) the Scheduler streams $y_{t+1}$ to the user and sends the new token back to segment $i=1$ to start step $t + 1$.
-The loop halts when $y_t = <EOS>$.
+\textbf{Hidden-State Forwarding.} Once role assignment is finalized, the Scheduler coordinates distributed inference as a pipelined relay across the $L$ model segments.
+Let $t$ denote the current decoding step.
+At each step, the pipeline executes as follows: \begin{itemize}[left = 0em] \item The Scheduler transmits the active token sequence $\mathbf{y}_t$ (with $\mathbf{y}_1$ as the initial prompt) to the first segment’s Inferencer ($i=1$).
+This node computes its hosted layers to produce the hidden-state tensor $S^{(t)}_{2}$. \item The Scheduler forwards $S^{(t)}_{2}$ to the next Inferencer ($i=2$), which computes $S^{(t)}_{3}$, and so on through the pipeline. \item The relay proceeds until the final Inferencer ($i=L$) produces the terminal hidden state $S^{(t)}_{L+1}$, evaluates the output logits, and predicts the next token $y_{t+1}$, which is returned to the Scheduler. \item The Scheduler delivers $y_{t+1}$ to the user and re-injects it as input for the next iteration ($t \leftarrow t+1$). \end{itemize} The loop terminates when $y_t = \langle \mathrm{EOS} \rangle$.
+This hop-by-hop relay architecture enables fine-grained auditing and fault isolation while maintaining end-to-end latency comparable to centralized inference.
+Each intermediate tensor $S^{(t)}_i$ is checkpointed for potential verification, ensuring deterministic reproducibility without interrupting the decoding stream.